 Open the lessons and wisdom carved into the wooden doors at the Lonsdale learning centre.

-Often, we think about the way education opens doors metaphorically, but this story is about actual doors.
-Capilano University’s Lonsdale location, which houses Continuing Studies and other courses, features four beautiful doors for four meeting spaces, designed with a carved look created through an engraving, marquetry and inlaying process.
+Education opens doors metaphorically, but this story is about actual doors.
+Capilano University’s Lonsdale location, which houses Continuing Studies and other courses, features beautifully carved doors for four meeting spaces.
+These doors are designed with a look created through an engraving, marquetry and inlaying process.

 The doors represent the cultural heritage of the Sḵwx̱wú7mesh (Squamish), Tsleil-Waututh, Musqueam, Lil’wat and shíshálh (Sechelt) Nations, on whose unceded territories Capilano University operates.